 - Instruct the car to the gas station or recharge station when it is running low on fuel.

 - Find the quickest route or adjust the trip’s directions based on known traffic conditions.

 - Communicate with passengers using speech recognition for advanced communication.

 Yes, it seems like in the movies but scientists are looking into possibilities of augmenting the human brain and body to enhance its abilities.
-Certain studies are conducted to apply AI into people with amputated limbs.
-It allows the brain to communicate with a robotic limb and give the patient more control.
+Certain studies are conducted to apply AI to people with amputated limbs.
+It allows the brain to communicate with a robotic limb and gives the patient more control.
 This enhancement would significantly reduce the limitations that amputees deal with daily.

 Machine learning is the acquisition of a skill or knowledge.
 Unlike AI, its goal is to boost accuracy rather than boost the success rate.

 How?
 Machines accept data, process it, and continue to learn from it.

 For example, the application in smart conference rooms is a type of machine learning.
 A system is built to learn from the given data to maximize its performance.
 Examples of these inputs are the type of users and their devices, type of meetings, etc. As a result, the system keeps on learning new stuff, which may involve developing self-learning algorithms.

 Machine Learning, together with new technologies, continue to change the way we live over the past years.
 Here are some machine learning applications:

 - Medical Services